-In advance of Augsburg College’s upcoming event on March 21, “Conversations on the Creative Economy—Healing the Whole: Developing Care Models for Diverse Communities,” Karī Mugo primes the conversation by digging into the complexity of current models.
-The production of this story was made possible by support from the Strommen Center for Meaningful Work at Augsburg College
+This story was written in advance of Augsburg College’s 2017 event “Conversations on the Creative Economy—Healing the Whole: Developing Care Models for Diverse Communities.”
+Karī Mugo primed the conversation by digging into the complexity of current models.
+The production of this story was made possible by support from the Strommen Center for Meaningful Work at Augsburg College.

 For the first seven years of Tammy Sinkfield-Morey’s nursing career at Gillette Children’s Specialty Healthcare, she was one of the only Black nurses at the hospital.
 It was an experience that has since helped guide her practice.
 She had families that wanted her to care for their children solely because of the color of her skin and others who didn’t trust her to care for them for the same reason.

 “As a chronic patient myself, there were times when I walked into an office and I was the only Black person there and I wasn’t certain about my level of trust for these people that were providing care for me.
 Having had those experiences, I was able to intuitively understand what these families coming into Gillette felt too.”

 Tammy knew that what each family was looking for was a sense of familiarity.
 They wanted someone who looked like them.
 Someone they felt they could relate to.
 At a time when Minnesota is becoming increasingly diverse, communities of color continue to lag behind in health outcomes despite the state ranking near the top in various measures of health outcomes.
 There is an urgent need to address these disparities.